Renewed conflict in Ethiopia's Tigray region said widening - NewsBreak

 Renewed conflict in Ethiopia's Tigray region said widening

-Officials in Ethiopia ’s restive Tigray region allege that Ethiopian forces have again teamed up with those from neighboring Eritrea to attack the northern area.
+NAIROBI, Kenya — (AP) — Officials in Ethiopia’s restive Tigray region allege that Ethiopian forces have again teamed up with those from neighboring Eritrea to attack the northern area.

 Ethiopia’s government did not comment Thursday after the allegations by the Tigray External Affairs Office and by Tigray forces spokesman Getachew Reda, who said a “massive” offensive had begun in northwestern Tigray.